BrianWhelanDublin/milestone-project-3/README.md

     - Then click on the add IP address.
     - I then allowed access from anywhere.
     - Now we can start to add collections.
-    - I clicked on add my own data and the named my database and collection.
+    - I clicked on add my own data and then named my database and collection.
     - To connect to the database I clicked on the connect button then the connect your application button.
     - Then I copied the Url and placed in within an environmental variable in my app.
     - I then used Flask-Mongoengine to interact with my database from the application.